Hello, My name is Jaime Myers and I've been friends with Pina since 2001 and worked with her for 7 years.

 In situations like these, people ask if there’s anything they can do to help.

-This YouCaring campaign was created to help provide for Wellington's $20000+ medical care, and to give those of you who are saddened by his loss and impacted by his life, an opportunity to contribute to the carrying on of his purpose and legacy, through projects such as a book, "Life According to Wellington".
+This YouCaring campaign was created to help provide for Wellington's $20000+ medical care, and to give those of you who are saddened by his loss and impacted by his life, an opportunity to contribute to the carrying on of his purpose and legacy, through projects such as #MissionWellington.

-Pina would never ask for this and is super uncomfortable sharing this request.
+Pina would never ask for this and is super uncomfortable with me sharing this.

 It is my honor to support her during this very difficult time.